TrainWeb.org Facebook Page

 Camden Junction is at center.
 It appears the Gable Avenue grade crossing (upper right) was still fully open in 1972.
 Jan 2023

-Patapsco Avenue, which runs diagonally across the lower left of the 1972 view, bridged over the railroad around 1960.
+Patapsco Avenue, which runs diagonally across the lower left of the 1972 view, bridged over the railroad in 1962, according to its embossed date.

 Mt.
 Winans Yard